-The reason cartilage has a poor regenerative capacity is due to its lack of blood flow.
+The reason articular cartilage has a poor regenerative capacity is due to its lack of blood flow.
 Articular cartilage is one of the only structures in the body that doesn’t have a direct blood supply.
 It is the oxygen and nutrients in our blood that help to repair and regenerate damaged tissue in other parts of the body.
 It can be associated with conditions like Knee Osteoarthritis, acute injury of the connective tissue and rheumatoid arthritis.
 Moreover, some patients may also report joint locking and clicking or grinding sensation on movement.

 Prolozone Therapy is a form of prolotherapy that involves the injection of an activated form of oxygen combined with nutrients.

 As described earlier on, cartilage hasn’t got a blood supply, so it doesn’t receive a direct supply of oxygen and nutrients in the same way that many other parts of the body do.
 Prolozone Therapy helps to provide this supply with the aim of promoting cartilage regeneration.

 The activated form of oxygen is called ‘medical ozone,’ which has been shown in studies to stimulate the production of chondrocytes, which are the cells the body uses to repair and regenerate cartilage.

 In addition to this, Prolozone therapy helps to strengthen and repair ligaments and tendons in the knee that may be under strain from compensating for the articular cartilage damage.